Unified-Projects/Unified-Obsidian/Unified-Projects/UnifiedOS/Drivers/Video Drivers.md

 > **NOTE THAT THE SCREEN MAY BE MESSED UP WITH PRINT FUNCTION AND THE SYSTEM MAY FAULT.
 THIS IS CAUSED BY THE PRINT FUNCTION ACCESING THE SAME BUFFER AT THE SAME TIME!
 FIX MAY BE NEEDING TO ALLOCATE MEMORY FOR EACH RUN AND THEN FREE IT!

 > Double buffering creates efficiency in reading from screen buffer

+> Majority of the drawing text is ignorable as we now use serial interface for logging as its scrollable.